Adaozuishuai/things-system/readme.md

     ```
     This test generates a DOCX, reads it back, and asserts the paragraph order and content.

+Some HTTP-flow tests use `BASE_URL = "http://localhost:8000"` in the script; adjust it to your actual API base (e.g. `http://localhost:8001`) if needed.

 ## 📂 Project Structure

 ```
 system_mvp/
+├── requirements.txt
 ├── backend/
 │   ├── app/
 │   │   ├── agent/          # AI Agent logic (Orchestrator, Refiner)